Creating a storytelling portal exploring the future of work

 Our design team worked with skilled editorial artists and illustrators to craft infographics that delivered insights and data beautifully and efficiently.

-Our web experience team worked with Microsoft to build a digital publication that would have its own distinctive presence while fitting well within their current design system.
-“For this project, we looked for opportunities to uplift the Microsoft messaging by adjusting typography and adding editorial elements like bylines, drop caps, and share buttons,” says Shawn Sprockett, GDP Design Director of Emergent Experiences.
-“We designed an entire digital design system from scratch: From atomic-level design tokens such as text styles and button colors to complex web components such as newsletter sign up forms and dynamic article headings, complete with variants for sizes and use cases.”
+Our web experience team worked with Microsoft to build a digital publication that would have its own distinctive presence while fitting well within the company’s current design system.
+“For this project, we looked for opportunities to uplift the Microsoft messaging by adjusting typography and adding editorial elements like bylines, drop caps, and share buttons,” says Shawn Sprockett, GDP design director of emergent experiences.
+“We designed an entire digital design system from scratch: from atomic-level design tokens such as text styles and button colors to complex web components such as newsletter sign-up forms and dynamic article headings, complete with variants for sizes and use cases.”

-WorkLab launched on January 21 with seven stories, and contributor bios that highlight the talented Microsoft executives and researchers who add their voices and expertise to the stories.
+WorkLab launched on January 21, 2021, with seven stories, along with contributor bios that highlight the talented Microsoft executives and researchers who add their voices and expertise to the stories.
 Since then, the site has grown into a full-fledged publication.
 “GDP helped elevate our storytelling about the future of work,” says Colette Stallbaumer, General Manager of Microsoft 365 and the Future of Work.
 “We partnered with them to create a platform that combines Microsoft research and data with compelling editorial and powerful visuals to lead the conversation on how work is changing.”